 - Recruiting and training student volunteers and faculty: In the months leading up to the planned opening, HIPHOP publicized the clinic on-campus via e-mail and informational meetings.
 This effort led to the signing up of roughly 60 students who formed 15 medical teams.
 In addition, several faculty members agreed to serve as physician preceptors.
 The students attended several training sessions to learn about the clinic's operations and their role in providing care.

-- Expanding and enhancing program: Following the model's initial success, the clinic gradually expanded to allow more student involvement and serve more patients, reaching its present contingent of 160 volunteer students (organized into 40 teams) and 11 physician preceptors.
-To better address patients' mental health needs, the clinic added the psychiatric component in 2009.
+- Expanding and enhancing program: Following the model's initial success, the clinic gradually expanded to allow more student involvement and serve more patients, reaching its present contingent of 190 volunteer students (organized into 40 teams) and 11 physician preceptors.
+To better address patients' mental health needs, the clinic added the mental health component in 2009 (updated November 2013).

 Resources Used and Skills Needed

-- Staffing: Approximately 160 students and 11 physician preceptors volunteer their time at the clinic.
-Of these, between 10 and 15 students and several preceptors handle various administrative duties along with clinical work.
-The program has several paid part-time staff, including a nurse (who is employed by St. John's but receives a portion of her salary from HIPHOP), the medical school's program coordinator, and a secretary.
+- Staffing: Information provided in November 2013 indicates that approximately 190 students and 11 physician preceptors volunteer their time at the clinic.
+Of these, between 10 and 15 students, 2 faculty advisors, and 1 staff person handle administrative duties along with clinical work.
+The program's paid staff includes a program coordinator, and a secretary.

 - Costs: Data on program costs are unavailable.
-Costs tend to be relatively low, since volunteers provide care and the clinic space has been donated.
+Costs tend to be relatively low, since volunteers provide care and the clinic space has been provided through the medical school.
 Expenses include laboratory tests, medications, and salaries and benefits for paid staff.

 The program is funded by the Robert Wood Johnson Medical School, the J. Seward Charitable Trust Fund, HIPHOP fundraising events (including an annual 5K Fun Run), and private donations.